 This copycat Chili's Southwest Chicken Soup recipe is so flavorful and delicious.
 You don't need to be a Chili's fan, or even have tried the soup to fall in love with this one.
 Made in one pot, the ingredients make it mouth-watering delicious and it can even be made in the crockpot for those busy evenings!

-This was inspired by my Cheesy Cauliflower Soup on this site, and pairs well with our Easy Baguette Recipe.
+This was inspired by my Cheesy Cauliflower Soup, and chicken taco soup on this site, and pairs well with our Easy Baguette Recipe.
 Check out some of our other delicious and easy soups like Quick Tuscan White Bean and Tomato Basil Soup.

 - *not pictured- chipotles in adobo-*